chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#enabling-opensearch-backup-restore) to know more.
 - Get AWS credetials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.
 Click [here](/automate/ha_iam_user/) to know more on how to create IAM Users.
 - Preferred key type will be ed25519
-- Make sure your linux has `sysctl` utility available.
+- Make sure your linux has `sysctl` utility available in all nodes.
 Set the above prerequisites in `~/.aws/credentials` in Bastion Host:

   ```bash